Research Excellence Framework, 2014: Department 10th in the UK for Research Intensity

 - Empirical analysis and data collection: (Allen, Heath, Smets, Vaccari)

 The Unit offers a new taught Masters stream in Elections, Campaigns and Democracy and PhD supervision.

 The New Political Communication Unit

-Led by Professor Andrew Chadwick and Professor Ben O'Loughlin, the New Political Communication Unit is a distinctive and internationally-leading centre for the study of media and politics.
+Established in 2007 and led by Professor Andrew Chadwick and Professor Ben O'Loughlin, the New Political Communication Unit is a distinctive and internationally recognized centre for the study of media and politics.
 Its research agenda consists of three strands:

 - Comparative and international political communication: the internet's impact on political mobilization, campaigning and identity; the complex interactions among older and newer media logics; the relationship between media, war, new security challenges and conflict; audience reception studies in the context of the proliferation of media; the dynamic between citizens’ changing uses of media and a transforming news environment; citizen journalism; technology and mobilities.

 - Communication and comparative governance: online democracy and the changing interface between representative institutions, public bureaucracies and citizens; changing organizational practices shaped by new patterns of communication.

 - Comparative and international communication policy: internet and new media governance and regulation; privacy, surveillance and security, the political economy of newer media; the digital divide and development issues.